osmlab/atlas/src/main/java/org/openstreetmap/atlas/tags/filters/matcher/README.md

 name = 'Lake Michigan' & water = lake
 ```

 You may also use `\`, `"`, `'` to escape operator characters.
-So to match a tag that contains a literal "=" character, you
+For example, to match a tag that contains
-could do, for example:
+a literal "=" character you could do:
 ```
 math = 2+2\=4
 ```